 If a train is cancelled you still have plenty of options when travelling with an Interrail card.
 This happened to me and I was told to go to another train platform.
-As I arrived at the train platform I saw that every single train carriage was smack full.
+Now as I arrived at the other train platform I saw that every single train carriage was smack full.
 I even stepped into one just to see what it felt like.
 Let’s just say that I couldn’t go left or right because people were standing everywhere.
 Two odd hours of sweating with a crowd, as if I was on a daily commute?
 No, thank you very much.

 The kicker is that if I would want to go to the original destination another day, the trip back to my starting point would only be a couple of hours.
 Not much, and then it’s perfectly doable to go to the first choice destination with a less crowded train.
 Just make sure that you have enough travel days left on your Interrail pass.